Skip to main content

 What Real Users Say

 Regardless of what you buy from EoTech, you know you’re getting a high quality product.
 Users praise the EXPS2 for its ease of installation as well as its incredibly clear glass and reticle illumination.
-Reviews also attest to it’s extreme durability across the board.
+Reviews also attest to its extreme durability across the board.
 In some cases, users report that this optic is perfect for people who typically have visual issues with red dots.

 At the same time, some people have reported instances of sloppy manufacturing (something quite uncharacteristic of EoTech).
 Others have said the optic might be slightly out of spec with iron sights on some sporting rifles, but these reports vary.
 Overall, the EoTech has very high ratings from just about everyone.